Discussion Questions: Overconfidence Bias

 Additional Teaching Note

 This video introduces students to concepts explored in more detail in several other Concepts Unwrapped videos on the Ethics Unwrapped website, as well as in the documentary In It to Win: The Jack Abramoff Story and its accompanying short videos.
 Anyone who watches all or even a good part of these videos will have a pretty solid introduction to the concept of behavioral ethics.

 Behavioral ethics is a new field drawing on behavioral psychology, cognitive science and related fields to determine why people make the ethical decisions, both good and bad, that they do.
 Much behavioral ethics research addresses the question of why good people do bad things.

 Behavioral ethics may be the “next big thing” in ethics education.
 N.Y.U. recently asked Prof. Jonathan Haidt, whose research is a major part of the new learning in behavioral ethics, to create a behavioral ethics course there.
 And John Walsh, who helped create the Office of Compliance Inspections and Examinations at the SEC, recently wrote in Corporate Counsel that the “ultimate promise of behavioral ethics…is that it provides pragmatic tools that have been demonstrated to work.”

-David Brooks, The Social Animal: The Hidden Sources of Love, Character, and Achievement (2011).
+Brooks, David.
+2011.
+The Social Animal: The Hidden Sources of Love, Character, and Achievement.
+New York: Random House.

 Dana, Jason, and George Loewenstein.
 2003.
 “A Social Science Perspective on Gifts to Physicians from Industry.”
 Journal of the American Medical Association 290 (2): 252-255.

-Tali Sharot, The Optimism Bias: A Tour of the Irrationally Positive Brain (2011).
+Sharot, Tali.
+2011.
+The Optimism Bias: A Tour o the Irrationally Positive Brain.
+New York: Pantheon Books.

 Transcript of Narration